 The Rest of the House

-Medicines: Sure, not part of your pantry, but worth reiterating so you don’t forget it.
-You should ensure that you have a two-week supply of any medications or supplements that you take on a regular basis.
-If you have children, stock up on essentials like diapers, formula, and other supplies; including some canned and bottled products like Pediasure and Pedialyte in case they get sick and need easy protein sources or electrolyte replacement.
-And have your basic preferred flu and cold relief meds on hand in case you get a regular seasonal illness.
+If you have children, stock up on essentials like diapers, formula, and some canned and bottled products like Pediasure and Pedialyte in case they get sick and need an easy protein sources or electrolytes replacement.

-Finally, recognize that if you do get stuck at home for a couple of weeks, you will probably not be as active as you would normally be, so unless you have at-home exercise equipment, be mindful of your daily intake and be wary of boredom snacking.
-Try and be sure you are moving as much as you can, walking around, stretching or doing yoga, dancing around the room, or trying an app or online exercise video can help reduce stress and keep you healthy.
+Finally, if you do get stuck at home for a couple of weeks, you probably won't be as active as usual, so try and move as much as possible.
+Walking around the house, stretching, doing yoga, dancing around the room, or using an app or online exercise video can help reduce stress and keep you healthy.